Eliza Forlonge

 Never content with the size and situation of their land grants, the family conducted an "epistolary war" with colonial officials.
 In April 1834, in an attempt to influence English authorities, Eliza, her husband, John and son, Andrew went back in the ship Norval to Great Britain.
 John died there in November 1834.

 William Forlonge sold Kenilworth and part of their flock in 1838 to the Taylor family.

 In the late 1830s, William and Andrew Forlonge moved to the Port Philip District (then a part of New South Wales, but later part of the colony of Victoria).
 William married John's niece Marion Templeton.
 Eliza lived with William and his family at Woodstock, Merri Creek, near Whittlesea.
 After some years squatting, Andrew went back to Scotland where he married.
 They moved to the United States of America and unknown to many people, moved back to England for the last 20 years of his life.

 In the early 1850s, William bought the lease of Seven Creeks station from Barnes and Holland near Euroa.
 Eliza ran the house and managed station affairs in the frequent absences of William and his wife.

-Alfred William Howitt, Australian anthropologist, explorer and naturalist, described her as "one of the pleasantest and most energetic ladies I have ever met with".
+Alfred William Howitt, an Australian anthropologist, explorer and naturalist, described her as "one of the pleasantest and most energetic ladies I have ever met with".

 Eliza died at Euroa on 5 August 1859.

 In recognition of Eliza's contribution to the Australian wool industry and her golfing prowess in Scotland, an annual golf event, The Eliza Forlonge Memorial Golf Challenge, is held in December each year at the Euroa and Strathbogie Golf Clubs.
-Both Golf Clubs are in the vicinity of the Seven Creeks Station and the event serves as a reminder of Eliza's contribution to the wool industry and promoting the role of women in golf.
+Both Golf Clubs are in the vicinity of the Seven Creeks Station and the event serves as a reminder of Eliza's contribution to the wool industry and promotes the role of women in golf.